Ron Paul Says Coronavirus Lockdowns Are A ‘Scandal’

-During the latest edition of his podcast Liberty Report, former Republican Congressman Ron Paul decried the measures imposed to to slow the spread of the coronavirus as a “scandal,” The Washington Examiner reported on Saturday.
+During the latest edition of his podcast Liberty Report, former Republican Congressman Ron Paul decried the measures imposed to slow the spread of the coronavirus as a “scandal,” The Washington Examiner reported on Saturday.

 Paul argued that stay-at-home orders and similar measures are not only unconstitutional but also violate the basic principles of liberty.